 Here’s a bit more information about what support is offered and how it is delivered.

 Email support is offered to existing clients who we’ve developed a website for, or who have purchased a Getting Started package.
 We give clear considered and articulated response to emails and will often include links to video tutorials or attach helpful cheat sheets specific to the issue you are having.

 Email is often the first place to ask for support.
 An informative email that clearly sets out the task undertaken and what help is needed will assist us to help you.

 Phone support is offered to existing clients who we’ve developed a website for, or who have purchased a Getting Started package.

 Sometimes we are able to give a quick response over the phone, sometimes we may need to investigate the situation or we may need to schedule in a phone/computer meeting for a later time convenient to us both.

-To get the best out of a phone/computer meeting you will need to be set up with either your phone on speaker or a headset.
-This is so you can be hands free and able to navigate using your mouse or trackpad on your laptop or desktop computer and access the software as we are talking and we can demonstrate to you where to find stuff, what to click on and what to expect.
+To get the best out of a phone/computer meeting it’s best to be hands free.
+You can achieve this by putting your phone on speaker or using a headset.
+This is so you can be hands free and able to navigate using your mouse or trackpad on your laptop or desktop computer.
+In this way you can access the software as we are talking and we can demonstrate to you where to find stuff, what to click on and what to expect.

 It’s useful for us to know in advance of the phone meeting what goal you are trying to achieve, what hurdles you are facing and what computer or software you are using.
 This helps us prepare beforehand to customise the learning to your situation.
 It also means we have an opportunity to re-familiarise ourselves with the screens and navigation of the platform being used.